-1. Areas identified as being preferred or potential in the relevant Local Authority Woodland Strategy (or equivalent)
+1. Areas identified as being preferred or potential in the relevant Local Authority Woodland Strategy (or equivalent), but not including National Park Areas.

 The higher payment rates will apply to the following woodland creation options:

 - Conifer

 - Diverse Conifer

 - Broadleaves

 Please discuss with your local conservancy office to confirm that your application meets this requirement.